 Mississippi small business loans, grant programs, and assistance for women or minorities

-Find a list of updated resources as well as year-round assistance programs.
+Find a list of updated resources as well as year-round assistance programs that focus on MWBE as well as BIPOC (Black, Indigenous, People of Color) owned businesses.
 Any business owner or startup can apply, but some grants or loans will always be allocated to female, Black, Latino, and other minority owners.

 The state of Mississippi Kiva Loan Hub organization is Higher Purpose Company.
 The local non-profit works with the national not-for-profit Kiva to offer zero percent interest rate loans, with much of the funding going towards Black, women, and other minority or disadvantaged businesses.
 In addition to the financial help, Higher Purpose also offers a fellowship program, free business coaching, wealth and capital building plans, some grants as well as other resources.
 Find details here. https://higherpurposeco.org/

 Alcorn State University operates a Women’s Business Center (WBC) that is part of the Small Business Administration Network.
 A number of assistance programs are offered, including workshops, information on raising money (loans, equity, Crowdfunding, grants, etc.), coaching and more.
 Any female business owner, including Black or Latina women, can use the center for free services.
 Continue reading. https://www.alcorn.edu/discover-alcorn/womens-business-center

 Mississippi Gulf Coast Chamber of Commerce each year has a small grant program fore minority owned businesses that are part of the Chamber and that have less then 50 employees.
 The Free Shine a Light Grant program is run in partnership with Mississippi Power.
 The funds are for women or BIPOC owned small businesses, and generally up to $1,000 is offered.
 Learn more here. https://mscoastchamber.com/deadlines/applications